iCliniq Logo

 The anal sphincter is part of the body that maintains a closed seal that can be opened to remove body waste.
 The anal sphincter is strong enough to restrict the passage of any fecal material but at the same time sensitive enough to differentiate between liquid, gas, and solid.

-Anal sphincter muscles are of two types that are internal and external anal sphincter.
+Anal sphincter muscles are of two types that are internal and external anal sphincters.

-• The internal anal sphincter is a thin white muscle wrapped around the anal canal.
+• The internal anal sphincter is a thin, white muscle wrapped around the anal canal.
 It contracts during rest and relaxes.
 It also prevents small amounts of liquid and gas from escaping involuntarily.
-The internal anal sphincter is an involuntary smooth muscle as it can not be controlled mentally.
+The internal anal sphincter is an involuntary smooth muscle that can not be controlled mentally.

-• The external anal sphincter is a thick, red muscle that is voluntary in nature.
+• The external anal sphincter is a thick, red muscle that is voluntary.
 It is wrapped around the internal sphincter.
-It contracts/squeezes when a person feels the urge to go to the bathroom but can not go.
-As it is voluntary in nature, it can be controlled mentally.
+It contracts/squeezes when a person feels the urge to go to the bathroom but can not.
+As it is voluntary, it can be controlled mentally.

 How Does Food Waste Pass Out?

-The food waste gets accumulated in the rectum gradually.
+The food waste accumulates in the rectum gradually.
 The rectum is a flexible muscle pouch that is the last part of the large intestine.
 When sufficient waste is collected, there is an urge to go to the bathroom.
-Once the person sits on the toilet seat, the anal sphincter gets released and allows the anal canal to empty.
+Once the person sits on the toilet seat, the anal sphincter gets released, allowing the anal canal to empty.
 When the waste is released from the canal, the anal sphincter restricts and closes until the process has to be performed again.

 What Causes Anal Stenosis?